Security Services for the IoT

 If you’re an Embedded Systems student and you don’t have a background in computer networking, then make sure to consult with your Study Advisor on what computer networking courses to take prior to following SSI.
 We provide a brief overview of the field in the first lecture as a refresher, but it’s not a replacement of a full-blown course on computer networks.

 In all cases, you as a student are responsible for acquiring the background for SSI.
-This is not a responsibility of the teaching team.
+This is not a responsibility of the SSI teaching team.

 Enrollment

-We urge you to scan SSI’s material before you sign up, so you know what to expect.
+We urge you to scan SSI’s study material before you sign up, so you know what to expect.
 In particular, we recommend browsing the list of papers, which can be quite advanced.

 You can only sign up for SSI through OSIRIS.
 We do not accept registrations via email or other channels.
 Registration closes the Friday before the first lecture, so make sure you sign up in time.
 We cannot approve new enrollments once the course is in progress because that would derail the allocation and planning of lab projects.